Legalized Medical Marijuana

 28 states in the US, as well as many other countries around the world, have legalized medical marijuana – with some even legalizing the drug recreational use.

-Toronto Defence Lawyers practice in the area of drug offences, successfully defending countless drug offences under the Controlled Drugs and Substances Act in that time.
+We are criminal lawyers in Toronto who practice in the area of drug offences, drug offences under the Controlled Drugs and Substances Act in that time.
 In the meantime, the infographic below takes a deeper look at why cannabis is, in fact, a medication worth legalizing.

 As you will see below, clinical studies have shown that the chemical compounds in cannabis – CBD and THC – successfully treat chronic pain and a large number of other health ailments.
 The largest-ever study on cannabis examined over 10,000 studies and found it to be not only an effective defense against chronic pain, but also a wide range of other health problems, from muscle spasms in those with multiple sclerosis to nausea in those undergoing chemotherapy to inflammation, arthritis, fibromyalgia, anxiety, stress, PTSD and more.